rocket-pool/RPIPs/assets/rpip-53/merkle-tree-spec.md

 - Total RPL: 1.5 RPL (`1500000000000000000` in wei which is `14d1120d7b160000` in hexadecimal)
 - Total ETH: 2.5 ETH (`2500000000000000000` in wei which is `22b1c8c1227a0000` in hexadecimal)

-This tree node would have the following metadata byte array (in hexadecimal):
+It would have the following metadata byte array (in hexadecimal):

 `0x8b0ef9f1932a2e44c3d27be4c70c3bc07a6a27b3000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000000014d1120d7b16000000000000000000000000000000000000000000000000000022b1c8c1227a0000`